jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 ### **add_element_above_tag_type(self, \*, type: str, add: str) -> None:**

 Add an element above another.
-This method will add an lxml.html.HtmlElement one slot above another element in the self.elements list.
+This method will add an Lxml.html.HtmlElement one slot above another element in the self.elements list.
 I use this to add a `br` tag above my `img` tags because I never added margin-top to the images on my website :)

 ### **give_images_unique_names(self) -> None:**

-Uses the heading tags to create a more descrpitive image name.
+Uses the heading tags to create a more descriptive image name.
 It also adds a random number to the image names to ensure that a client's browser doesn't use a cached image on an page update.

 ### **pretty_save(self, file_path: str = '.') -> None:**